Estimated reading time: 10 minutes

 When looking at feeding your dog, it is a minefield.
 However, please make sure you do your research.

-.An excellent place to start is All About Dog Food as it has precise info.
-Remember ai for at least 3 starts t ensure it has the nutrition they need.
+An excellent place to start is All About Dog Food, as it has precise info.
+Remember, aim for at least 3 stars to ensure it has the nutrition they need.

 I like Barking head for my two.

-Collar and tag.
+Leads, Collar and tag

 Like most things, it is best to slowly introduce the brush to your puppy when they are very young, so they get used to it and won’t try to fight a daily groom.

-.Brushing your dog’s teeth.
+Brushing your dog’s teeth

-Chews and training treats.
+Chews and training treats

 There are two ways to help eliminate this:

-- Spray the legs etc with Bitter Apple spray.
+- Spray the legs etc., with Bitter Apple spray.

 - Supply an attractive alternative such as a good quality chew to keep them occupied.